johnpryan/tavern-dart1/README.md

     foo

-the `template` will associate that page with a template in the `templates/` directory.
-Templates use Mustache bindings and have access to any metadata specified in the markdown file.
+the `templates/index.html` will be associated your page.
+Templates use Mustache bindings and can use any metadata specified in the markdown file.
 For example:

 ```
 <html>